Skip to main content

 Creating Rules

-Create the following rules on the Add Rule screen.
+Create the following rules on the rule editor page.

-To limit it to the category editing page in the admin panel, enter ^/wp-admin/edit-tags.php.
+To apply the rule to the category editor page in the admin panel, enter ^/wp-admin/edit-tags.php.

 Image from Gyazo